ratify-project/ratify-web/docs/plugins/verifier/notation.md

             - "*"
 ```

-In the example, the verifier's configuration references 2 `KeyManagementProvider`s, kmp-akv-ca, kmp-akv-tsa.
+In the example, the verifier's configuration references 2 `KeyManagementProvider`s, `kmp-akv-ca`.
 Here, `ca:ca-certs` is one of the trust stores specifing and the `ca-certs` suffix corresponds to the `ca-certs` certificate collection listed in the `verificationCertStores` section.

 ### CLI